Overview

 You may work extended hours and shift work, including nights and weekends.

-During your second semester, you will complete four weeks of practicum experience in either an ophthalmology or optometry clinic.
+You will complete a required practicum in either an ophthalmology or optometry clinic.

 Our Ophthalmic and Optometric Assisting program provides entry-level certification.